mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }
 {% endhighlight %}

 Now that we have all of the required UI, we need to add the functionality for adding items to the cart.
-Replace the `src/App.js` with the following code:
+Update `src/App.js` with the following code:

 {% highlight jsx linenos %}
 import React, { useState } from 'react';